MikeHankinson/Pewlett-Hackard-Analysis/README.md

 # Pewlett Hackard Analysis

 ## Purpose
 Pewlett Hackard is a large multi-national company that is preparing for a large exodus of employees from the Baby Boomer generation.
+Using corporate personnel information, PH wants to determine the number of imminent retirements and the number of positions that will need to be filled.

 ## Data Sources
-Data was provided in the following 2 files:
+Data was provided in the following 6 tables and copies maintained int the Girhub Data Folder:
-* city_data.csv -- provides data specific to cities of operation, including: city, driver count and city type (urban, suburban or rural).
-* ride_data.csv -- provides data specific to each individual ride transaction over time, including: city, date, fare and a unique ride identification number.

-These files are located in the attached Resources folder.
-The data was merged into a single dataframe for analysis.
+* departments.csv
+* dept_emp.csv
+* dept_manager.csv
+* employees.csv
+* salaries.csv
+* titles.csv

 ## Methodology
 The data was analyzed using Python code within Jupyter Notebook.
 The code incorporated both Pandas and matplotlib.pyplot.